 Mood Regulation & Common Mood Disorders

-Today, when we are launching this series of articles, is January 18th otherwise known as Blue Monday.
-According to some cunning scientists this day has been deemed the most statistically saddening day in the year.
-Scientists don’t yet have an explanation why this might be, but they believe it may be a combination of poor weather, dark days, lack of money or the dwindling spirit of expectation from starting a new year.
+January 18th is known as Blue Monday.
+According to scientists, this day has been deemed the most statistically saddening day in the year.
+They believe it may be a combination of poor weather, dark days, lack of money or the dwindling spirit of expectation from starting a new year.
 So, what do we do to support our wellbeing on the saddest day of the year?
 We recommend taking some time with us, to understand how mood is regulated and what you can do to lift your spirits year-round.

 How is mood regulated- serotonin, dopamine and more...